lunarmint/lunarmint/README.md

 - [Chiya](github.com/Snaacky/chiya): A Discord bot with various moderation tools including automodding, auto-mention, and starboard.
 - [Calibrated Peer Review App](https://github.com/tenbergen/CPRTool/tree/22d3d089b12b472fa649c1276396b28df4073f3e): A micro-serviced web application that assists the process of coordinating and evaluating peer reviews of student work.
 - [Calibrated Peer Review Bot](https://github.com/lunarmint/cpr-bot): A calibrated peer review Discord bot for the Calibrated Peer Review App, working as an alternative tool to interact.

+## Goals
+- Get better at front end web development and designs.
+- Be more fluent in C# and learn Rust.

 🍻 Contact me
 - **developer@chocomint.dev**